yahya99223/C-Sharp-Arabic-Reshaper/README.md

 This project is licensed under a custom license.
 It can be used for free under the following conditions:
 - Non-commercial purposes only
-- Excludes applications related to porn, alcohol, gambling, or time-wasting activities
+- Excludes applications related to porn, alcohol, or gambling.
+- Time-wasting applications aren't encouraged.

 For full terms, see the [LICENSE](./LICENSE.txt) file.
 For inquiries about exceptions, please contact software.yahya@gmail.com .